KM3NeT/km3io/README.rst

 - Read the documentation below.
 - Explore the `examples <https://km3py.pages.km3net.de/km3io/examples.html>`__ in the documentation.
-- Haven't you found an answer to your question in the documentation, post a git issue with your question showing us an example of what you have tried first, and what you would like to do.
+- Haven't you found an answer to your question in the documentation, post a Git issue with your question showing us an example of what you have tried first, and what you would like to do.
+If you are struggling with a specific file, provide access to it (e.g. filepath in Lyon CC).
-- Have you noticed a bug, please post it in a git issue, we appreciate your contribution.
+- Have you noticed a bug, please post it in a Git issue, we appreciate your contribution.
+- Always provide the full error message and the version of km3io you are using.

 Introduction
 ------------

-Most of km3net data is stored in root files.
-These root files are created using the `KM3NeT Dataformat library <https://git.km3net.de/common/km3net-dataformat>`__
+Most of KM3NeT data is stored in ROOT files.
+These ROOT files are created using the `KM3NeT Dataformat library <https://git.km3net.de/common/km3net-dataformat>`__
 A ROOT file created with
-`Jpp <https://git.km3net.de/common/jpp>`__ is an "online" file and all other software usually produces "offline" files.
+`Jpp <https://git.km3net.de/common/jpp>`__ is commonly an "online" file (e.g. as part of the data taking) and all other software usually produces "offline" files (simulation output).
+Note however that run-by-run productions mimic the data taking, therefore also produce "online" files.

-km3io is a Python package that provides a set of classes: ``OnlineReader``, ``OfflineReader`` and a special class to read gSeaGen files.
-All of these ROOT files can be read installing any other software like Jpp, aanet or ROOT.
+``km3io`` is a pure Python package that provides two important classes: ``OnlineReader`` and ``OfflineReader``.
+There is no need to install any other software like Jpp, aanet or ROOT.
+It is important to note that a file can contain both "online" and "offline" data.
+Writing ROOT files is not supported.

-Data in km3io is returned as ``awkward.Array`` which is an advance Numpy-like container type to store contiguous data for high performance computations.
+Data in ``km3io`` is returned as ``awkward.Array`` which is an advanced Numpy-like container type to store contiguous data for high performance computations.
 Such an ``awkward.Array`` supports any level of nested arrays and records which can have different lengths, in contrast to Numpy where everything has to be rectangular.

-The example is shown below shows the array which contains the ``dir_z`` values of each track of the first 4 events.
+The example below shows the array which contains the ``dir_z`` values of each track of the first 4 events.
 The type ``4 * var * float64`` means that it has 4 subarrays with variable lengths of type ``float64``: